cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 5.0.4 =
+Added priceValidUntil and url structured data mark-up to default WooCommerce structured data and added it to the structured data markup feature of this plugin

+= 5.0.3 =
+Fixed another YML bug for Yandex (shop node was misplaced).

+= 5.0.2 =
+Fixed a bug for Yandex and Zap.co.il feeds where XML nodes were put in multiple times.

+= 5.0.1 =
+Added the age_group input field on product edit pages

 = 5.0.0 =
 Fixed a PHP undefined variable warning